home-assistant/home-assistant.io/source/_integrations/lyric.markdown

 {% include integrations/config_flow.md %}

-The integration set up will walk you through entering the *Client ID and *Client Secret*.
-Also see [Application Credentials](/integrations/application_credentials) for more detail.
+The integration configuration will ask for the *Client ID* and *Client Secret* created above.
+See [Application Credentials](/integrations/application_credentials) for more details.

 ## Sensors